-Curriculum & Instruction: Contexts of Diversity in French MEd (Online) - Fall 2020
+Curriculum & Instruction: Teaching and Learning in French: Plurilingualism, Francophonie and Education MEd (online) - Fall 2020

 Minimum Technical Requirements